The rule.

 “Crypto is high-risk.
 Only invest what you can afford to lose.
 Click here for more.”

-Substantially similar but not the prescribed wording.
-Fails.
-The FCA is explicit that the prescribed text is not a guideline; it is the wording.
+Similar is not prescribed.
+The text is not a guideline; it is the wording.

 Hero CTA “Buy BTC” visible on first paint; warning text 800 pixels below.

-Warning is present but not prominent.
-The user can complete the CTA without ever seeing the warning.
+The user can complete the CTA without seeing the warning.
 Fails prominence.

 Cookie consent modal covers warning until dismissed.

-The warning is technically on the page but operationally hidden.
-Fails frictionless-first-interaction.
-Equally a problem if a paywall or signup modal blocks the warning.
+On the page but operationally hidden.
+Fails — same for a paywall or signup modal.

 Mobile app navigation menu: “200x leverage · Trade now.”
 No prescribed risk warning on the menu surface.

-Leverage promotion is a financial promotion.
-Every surface that promotes it needs the prescribed warning.
+Every surface promoting leverage is a financial promotion and needs the warning.
 The Trust Wallet finding pattern.

 How to comply.

-Treat the prescribed wording as immutable.
-Store it as a single source-of-truth string in your CMS or component library.
+Store the prescribed wording as a single source-of-truth string in your CMS.
 Lint against it.
 Block any deviation.

-“Take 2 minutes to learn more” must be a working hyperlink to the FCA risk summary or your verbatim copy.
-Test the link in deploy CI.
+The phrase must be a working hyperlink to the FCA risk summary or your verbatim copy.
+Test it in deploy CI.

-Cookie banners must not overlay the risk warning.
-Either move the cookie banner to the footer (where most jurisdictions actually require it) or move the risk warning above the cookie banner’s overlay.
+Cookie banners must not overlay the risk warning — move the banner to the footer or the warning above the overlay.

 Related rules.